Mudguards are the key to keeping dry in typical British conditions. Unless it's raining hard, spray from your wheels is what gets you wet.

 Further proof that nothing stands still in the world of mudguards is the developement of what might be termed the Super Micro Guard.
 The one and only example we know of so far is the Genetic Micro Fender which uses a carbon arm to hold in place a surprisingly effective minimalist guard in the sweet spot for deflecting the most crud from your back wheel.
 It even has directional channels to help it shed water more quickly.
 Unlike the Ass Saver and the Full Windsor it's not cheap though.

 The Ass Saver is about as minimal as mudguards get: a strip of plastic (different widths are available) that hooks onto the rails of the saddle providing just enough protection from rear wheel spray.
 It’s not so good on heavily saturated roads, but for the occasional puddle it does make a difference.
-If you're feeling flash there also a Selle San Marco version.

 The Full Windsor Quickfix rear mudguard is ideal for commuting.
 There are two models, which only differ in how you attach them to the bike: the Fold'n'Fix is fixed with cable ties, while the QuickFix is attached with poppers.